INDIVIDUAL HERBS

 Sheng Di Huang

-Topically as a plaster for burns
+Topically as a plaster for burns.

-Eliminates obstruction in the Intestines for severe constipation with passage of liquid but no solid stool
+Eliminates obstruction in the Intestines for severe constipation with passage of liquid but no solid stool.

-Abscess, swellings and toxic sores
+Abscesses, swellings and toxic sores.

-Blazing Heart and Stomach Fire with epistaxis, and hemoptysis
+Blazing Heart and Stomach Fire with epistaxis and hemoptysis.

-Deficiency Fire
+Deficiency Fire.

-Parched, dry stools with damaged Yin
+Parched, dry stools with damaged Yin.

 Hb.
 Artemisiae Scopariae